What do you do?

 - For more on the meaning of “work” – both paid and unpaid, the related stereotypes about mothers, and how those stereotypes are embedded in our everyday language, and why it matters to you – read Chapter 5: Baby Vacations or What Did I Do All Day? in my book This is Not How I Thought It Would Be: Remodeling Motherhood to Get the Lives We Want Today.

-- @ebartholomew Thanks for the RT! : ) about 13 hours ago from Twitter Web Client in reply to KristinMaschka ReplyRetweetFavorite
+- @Cathy_Nathan I want green. : ) about 3 hours ago from Twitter for iPhone in reply to Cathy_Nathan ReplyRetweetFavorite

 Remodeling Motherhood offers fresh perspective on mothers, fathers, money, marriage and work paired with tools to remodel and improve the lives of parents and families.

 NewsletterSign-up for Kristin’s email list for premium content available exclusively to subscribers.